Olivier De Schutter: International Federation for Human Rights

-Before being appointed the UN Special Rapporteur on the right to food, De Schutter was the General Secretary of the International Federation for Human Rights, and international human rights non-governmental organisation based in Paris focused on the issue of globalization and human rights (2004–2008).
+Before being appointed the UN Special Rapporteur on the right to food, De Schutter was the General Secretary of the International Federation for Human Rights, an international human rights non-governmental organisation based in Paris focused on the issue of globalization and human rights (2004–2008).

 Distinctions

 In 2013, Olivier De Schutter was awarded the prestigious Francqui Prize, in recognition of his contributions to the theory of governance, EU law, and international and European human rights law.
 He was awarded the James Beard Foundation Leadership Award in 2018, for his work on food systems reform.